-- (a) Professional fees increased by \$81 during the year ended September 30, 2019 compared to the year ended September 30, 2018 due to additional tax advisory and audit services required during the current period. - (b) Consulting and directors' fees decreased by \$138 during the year ended September 30, 2019 compared to the year ended September 30, 2018, the difference being primarily attributable to a bonus awarded to an executive officer in the 2018 period. - (c) There was a decrease of \$161 in stock-based compensation expense for the year ended September 30, 2019 over the 2018 period.
+- (a) Salaries and office administration decreased by \$121 during the year ended September 30, 2020 compared to the year ended September 30, 2019 due to the implementation of cost saving initiatives. - (b) There was a decrease of \$116 in stock-based compensation expense for the year ended September 30, 2020 over the 2019 period.
 Stock-based compensation expense will vary from period to period depending upon the number of options granted and vested during a period and the fair value of the options calculated as at the grant date.